Other / mixed grade configuration · Sandusky, OH

 How many students attend Briar Middle School?

 Briar Middle School has 413 students enrolled.
-It is a other school in Sandusky, OH.
+It is a public school in Sandusky, OH.

 What is the student-teacher ratio at Briar Middle School?